karmapa/kagyumonlam.org/src/attend/travel/index.md

 * Train tickets for most lines are sold in several different categories: A/C First Class, A/C Sleeper in two- or three-tier, A/C Chair Car, 2nd Class (non A/C) in two- or three-tier.
 Because these categories can be confusing, it is best to consult a travel agent or tourist service center before purchasing one.
 * Timetables (Trains at a Glance) can be hard to read or understand.
 It's therefore easier to buy a train ticket through a travel agent or tourist service center.
 * Safety around train stations.
 Areas surrounding railway stations, and crowded areas in general, are notoriously high risk areas full of pickpockets and thieves.
 Plan ahead to avoid both pushing or being pushed through a crowded area and searching through your bags for tickets or visas or cash.
 Never open a bag of any kind in public.
 Keep whatever you need handy, like a small amount of cash and your ticket, in a secure inside pocket.
 * Do not expose any valuables or cash at any time.
 Whenever possible use the waiting room for First Class and A/C Sleeper passengers.
-Pay special attention when getting in and out of trains—or any other transport.
+Pay special attention when getting in and out of trains or any other transport.
 Bodhgaya is located in Bihar State which is especially infamous for dacoits (bandits) and crime.
 * Security on trains.
 First Class A/C compartments are the only place that are normally quite safe.
 None of the others are.
 Do not leave anything of value close to open train windows, doors and walkways.
 Never leave anything on your seat if you vacate it even for a moment to use a toilet or stretch your legs.
 Tightly lock up and chain your luggage to a seat for security if you plan to sleep.
 Do not accept food or drink from anyone including casual acquaintances on trains.
 Have your own snacks with you, somewhere easy to reach without exposing your valuables, visa or cash.

 ([top](#1))